addisonbgross/crowgame/README.md

 * CMake

 Place the Opulence graphics engine in the root directory.
 Overwrite the CMakeLists.txt file in Opulence with the CMakeLists.txt file in this folder.
+Compile using CMake in the Opulence folder.

 #### that font
 https://github.com/EbenSorkin/Atomic-Age